MegaMosquito/ARPmon/README.md

 ARPmon will scan every IP address from `.1` to `.254` (inclusive) in the subnet identified by the CIDR you provide.
 It does this by firing off an **ARP Probe** for each of these addresses.
 An ARP Probe essentially says, "hey, do any of you computers on the LAN have this IP address?
 If so, please respond with your MAC address so I can communicate with you".
 Computers on IP LANs must respond to such messages or other computers using IP will be unable to communicate with them through the lower layers of the protocol stack.
 That makes this a good technique to find all the hosts on your LAN, at least in principle.

 Having said that, ARP is a tricky business, and the underlying `arping` Go library has some limitations as I suggested above.
 If I understand what I am seeing from its output, I think `arping` does not handle **ARP Proxing** correctly.
 As a result, some hosts respond as proxies for others, responding to my ARP Probes with something like, "yeah, I know who has that IP address, it's in my ARP table, so I'll share that with you on their behalf."
 The library I am using here returns those responses with the MAC address of the proxy responder.
-As a result, I see a some MAC addresses showing up mutliple times.
+As a result, I see a some MAC addresses showing up multiple times.

 I may be able to improve on this, but it's an improvement over my older code so it's "good enough" for my use case as is.

-If you have feedback, or wish to contribute improvements, PRs re welcome!
+If you have feedback, or wish to contribute improvements, PRs are welcome!